Suggestions for a better Daily Scrum

-My answer: It enables the Team to land the airplane at the end of the Sprint.
+My answer: It enables the team to land the airplane more successfully at the end of the Sprint.
 Or, it enables the team to self-organize and self-manage and self-direct, as if they were adults.

-Put another way, it enables the Team to get enough visibility about ‘everything’ that is going on, to identify the biggest problem(s), deal with them some, and then complete the Sprint successfully.
-Meaning all promised ‘stories’ are completed (‘done, done’ if you use that phrase).
+Put another way, it enables the team to get enough visibility about everything that is going on, to identify the biggest problem(s), deal with them and then complete the Sprint successfully with all committed “stories” completed (“done, done” if you use that phrase).

 Some smells or issues:

 1. Reporting status to the ScrumMaster.

 People often expect that it is a status meeting to one person or maybe a few people.
 No, we are not reporting status to any manager.
 You are enabling yourselves (the whole team) to be successful.

 2. No one is talking about anything useful.

 Sometimes people are talking and no one is listening.